- Download our Moving to the Netherlands Guide (PDF)

 Are the Dutch friendly?

 Expats in the Netherlands often criticise the Dutch for being closed to new arrivals.
-Office culture can be difficult to penetrate and making appointments is a must.
+Office culture can be difficult to navigate and making work mates can be tricky.
 It’s more common for expats to make friends with other expats, but this is not to say it's impossible to make Dutch friends.
-Having children or a big passion for a sport or activity makes it much easier to meet others, both locals and foreigners.
+Having children or a big passion for a sport or activity makes it much easier to meet others, both local and foreign.

 Do expats need a car in the Netherlands?

 It isn't necessary to buy a car.
 Public transport in the Netherlands is effective and affordable.
 There are few locations not on the grid, with most cities and towns connected by road or rail links, and within the major cities there are extensive, rail, bus and tram services.
 The only caveat is that those living in rural areas might need a car, but there's very little of the country that can be described as rural and inaccessible.

 Is the Netherlands safe?

 Generally, yes.
-Violent crime rates are low, and people are generally safe walking alone in the streets.
+Violent crime rates are low, and people are generally safe walking the streets alone.
 But there is one crime in the Netherlands that is fairly common: bicycle theft.
 Pickpocketing is also fairly common in crowded tourist areas and expats should be wary of anyone brushing past or bumping into them, as they may well be searching for valuables.